Captain's Logbook

 A: Yes to downtown.

-Q: What's the best time of year to visit Saint John?
+Q: What is the best time to visit Saint John?